nhu92/popgen2021/Describing_Variation.md

 Notice here, the 'N_VARIANTS' column is the number of segregating sites in this window.
 It looks like θw·a - part of the estimator of diversity.
 However, it is not.
 The reason is that our data set is from sequence capture array.
 We only sampled genome regions that we have probes on.
 Thus, there will be some region contain SNPs but we just do not have reads covered on.
 Then, the number of segregating sites in this table is not the real segregating site number for each window.
 If your data is generated through whole genome resequencing and you have got a decent reference genome, then the 'N_VARIANTS' column might be perfect to calculate θw (by divided by a = 1/1 + 1/2 + 1/3 + ... + 1/Ne; assuming no ascertainment bias).

 ## Generate SFS and calculating diversity estimators using 'angsd'
 > angsd requires `.bam` files at this stage.
 I am going back to generate these files.
 It might takes one extra day. (still waiting the BAM files, should be done in the evening of Saturday, Feb.
-6, 2021 - Nan)
+6, 2021 - Nan) It is done now - Nan 5:35PM, Feb.
+6.

 'angsd' takes `.bam` files to calculate site frequency spectrum (SFS) first.
 From the result of SFS (an `.idx` file), it estimate several estimators of diversity (θ).
-Since it takes `.bam` files, it may run longer than vcftools does.
+Since it takes `.bam` files, it may run longer than vcftools does, but normally less than 1 hour.
 > This step requires the latest version of 'angsd'.
 I already installed under our course directory `/lustre/scratch/nhu/popgen2021/software/latest/angsd/`.
 You can directly use it without installing your own.
+> bam file list are stored in `/lustre/scratch/nhu/popgen2021/scripts/diversity/`.
+There are `snivalis.bamlist`, `sreticulata.bamlist`, and `sphlebophylla.bamlist`.
+Choose the one that assigned to your group as the first input file for command below.
 ```bash
 #!/bin/bash
 #SBATCH -J windowpi_vts